-Social Security attorneys work “on contingency,” which means that they only collect a fee if they win your disability claim.
+Social Security attorneys work “on contingency,” which means that they collect a fee only if they win your disability claim.
 Whether you are applying for SSDI (Social Security disability) or SSI (Supplemental Security Income), a lawyer will work on your case without making you pay until the end of the case.
 Even if your case goes on for years, an attorney will not get paid until it is over (and won).

 What Should Be in a Fee Agreement?

-To be able to collect a fee, an attorney must submit a written fee agreement to Social Security before Social Security issues a favorable decision on the claim.
+An attorney must submit a written fee agreement to Social Security before Social Security issues a favorable decision on the claim.
 Most lawyers will submit the fee agreement when they take your case.

 Social Security has suggestions for the language in the fee agreements, but there are really only two main requirements.
 First, the amount of the fee cannot be more than the maximum that Social Security allows: the lesser of 25% of backpay or $6,000.
 For example, if your backpay award is $20,000, your attorney can collect $5,000 (25% of $20,000).
 Second, the agreement must be signed by the Social Security claimant and the attorney.
 If the claimant is a child, a parent should sign for the child.
 If the claimant is an adult with a guardian, the guardian should sign.